danieldk/approx-rand-test/README.md

     cabal install

 The command-line utilities also have support for making histograms.
-This requires the package to be compiled with Cairo support:
+By default, this uses the *diagrams* backend, which can produce EPS and SVG files.
+The Cairo backend can produce more files (such as PNG and PDF), but may be more difficult to install on some systems.
+To compile the package with Cairo support, use:

     cabal install -fwithCairo